sureshgaussian/ai4cma/README.md

 │   │   .
 ```
 ## Visualize results
 Run the below command for qualitative analysis of predictions.
+Sample visualizations are available in `$PROJECT_DIR/sample_viz`.
 ```
 python generate_visualizations.py
 ```